devicetree-org/lopper/README.md

 ## Limitations:

- - This is a pre-release, internal interfaces are still subject to change
+ - Internal interfaces are subject to change